-CALM is a compulsory course every student must take at some point during high school about the practical responsibilities of adulthood.
+CALM is a compulsory course every student must take in high school about the practical responsibilities of adulthood.
 In this course students will learn about and build upon personal strengths.
 They will discuss issues relevant to their lives that deal with self-awareness, communication, well-being, relating to others, careers and living independently.
-Learners will be required to complete an Employability Skills Portfolio which will help to assess skills and plan for the future.
+Learners will be required to complete an Employability Skills Portfolio which will help to assess their skills and plan for their future.
 CALM 20 may also include consumer and investment choices, entrepreneurship, dealing with crises, and human sexuality.